stucco/relation-extractor/README.md

 # Relation Extraction
-Library to create vertices from labeled entities, and edges from interpreted relationships between entities that are within unstructured text.
+Library to create vertices and edges from a document annotated with cyber-entity labels and a list of relationship patterns between these cyber entities.

 ## Dependency
 The Relation Extraction library shares object models with the Entity Extraction library.
 To install the dependency locally: